Victorian Interiors Social and Cultural Influences on Victorian Interior Design

 In 1798, an English country doctor, Edward Jenner (1749-1823), demonstrated that vaccination with cowpox, a less virulent relative of smallpox, was a safe and equally effective way to prevent the deadlier disease.

-By 1813 the belief in the effectiveness of smallpox vaccination was so firmly established that Congress created a National Vaccine Agency (now the National Vaccine Program Office of Health and Human Services) to promote vaccination, and ordered the Post Office to deliver smallpox vaccine anywhere in the United States postage free.
+By 1813, the belief in the effectiveness of smallpox vaccination was so firmly established in the United States that Congress created a National Vaccine Agency (now the National Vaccine Program Office of Health and Human Services) to promote vaccination and ordered the Post Office to deliver smallpox vaccine anywhere in the United States postage-free.

 The ensuing worldwide search for safe and effective vaccines produced few results for most of a century, primarily because most diseases are not conveniently paired with a milder analog that could become the basis of a vaccine.

-In 1874 Germany enacted a compulsory universal smallpox vaccination law.
-Smallpox deaths declined precipitously.
-In 1897 in a population of 54 million Germans, there were just five deaths from smallpox.
+Germany enacted a compulsory universal smallpox vaccination law in 1874, not just for school children but for everyone.
+Deaths from smallpox declined precipitously.
+In 1897, in a population of 54 million Germans, there were just five dealths fro smallpox.

-The enormous and comprehensive efforts to control epidemics and improve public health started by the Victorians were very successful.
+Comprehensive efforts to control epidemics in the U.S. were very successful.
 The last major cholera outbreak in the continental U.S. was in 1910, and the last influenza pandemic in 1918-1920.

-But, the birth and rapid spread of Covid 19 in 2010 proved we are not yet near conquering epidemics.
-And, undoubtedly there are more yet to come.
+But the birth and rapid spread of COVID-19 in 2020 proved we are not yet near conquering epidemics.
+And, undoubtedly, there are more yet to come.

 The last of the crippling infectious childhood diseases, Polio, was conquered by a vaccine in 1952 and, according to the World Health Organization, has been just about eliminated.

-Smallpox, the disease that had killed millions of people since it first appeared in Egypt 12,000 years ago, was officially declared eradicated in 1977 after an intense campaign of worldwide vaccinations.
+Smallpox, the disease that had killed millions of people since it first appeared in Egypt 12,000 years ago, was officially declared eradicated in 1977 after an intense campaign of worldwide vaccinations by the World Health Orgranization of the United Nations.
 It is the first, and so far the only, infectious disease removed from the planet by the efforts of man.

 The "Captain of Death"

-The bacillus that caused the disease was finally isolated and identified by German physician Robert Heinrich Herman Koch who presented his findings on March 24, 1882, to the Berlin Physiological Society.
-(The 24th of March is now World Tuberculosis Day).
-In 1890 Koch developed tuberculin, used to diagnose tuberculosis in patients who have not yet shown symptoms.
-Koch received the Nobel Prize in medicine in 1905.
+The bacillus that caused the disease was finally isolated and identified by German physician Robert Heinrich Herman Koch, who presented his findings on March 24, 1882, to the Berlin Physiological Society.
+(March 24 is now World Tuberculosis Day).

-The first sanatorium in North America was opened in Asheville, North Carolina by Joseph Gleitsman.
-Edward Livingston Trudeau's Adirondack Cottage Sanitarium at Saranac Lake, New York followed in 1884.
+Edward Livingston Trudeau's Adirondack Cottage Sanitarium at Saranac Lake, New York, followed in 1884.

 Local officials in cities such as Phoenix and Los Angeles, interested in promoting urban growth, capitalized on this phenomenon by aggressively advertising the recuperative powers of the climate in the southwest desert and southern California.